javiermtzo99/personal_portfolio/src/content/work-experience/kuona.md

 logo: "/kuona.svg"
 ---

-# Empty for now.
+# Kuona Empty for now.
 This will be shown in the modal.